trevclaridge/Drone-Drifters/Examples/Example Drones/Halsey Hauler.md

 	- Range: 5

 - **Detachable Fuel Tanks (All)** - □ □ □ □ □ □
-	- *These massive cannisters of refined rocket fuel may come in handy.*
+	- *These massive canisters of refined rocket fuel may come in handy.*
 	- Damage: 2d8 Ballistic
 	- Range: 4
 	- Spawn 1 fuel tank within range.
 When a combatant enters a hex adjacent to a tank, the tank explodes and deals the listed damage.
 After exploding, the tank is removed.